mpv-player/mpv/DOCS/man/options.rst

     to ``auto`` (the default), mpv will choose the first edition declared as a default, or if there is no default, the first edition defined.

+``--track-auto-selection=<yes|no>``
+    Enable the default track auto-selection (default: yes).
+Enabling this will make the player select streams according to ``--aid``, ``--alang``, and others.
+If it is disabled, no tracks are selected.
+In addition, the player will not exit if no tracks are selected, and wait instead (this wait mode is similar to pausing, but the pause option is not set).

+    This is useful with ``--lavfi-complex``: you can start playback in this mode, and then set select tracks at runtime by setting the filter graph.
+    Note that if ``--lavfi-complex`` is set before playback is started, the referenced tracks are always selected.

 Playback Control
 ----------------